 Cisco Firepower Threat Defense

-Extended Prevention & Response supports integration with Cisco Firepower Threat Defense (FTD) firewall by using syslog-ng (Log Management Solution) to collect its syslogs.
-Infinity XDR/XPR analyzes the syslogs for malicious activity and suggests preventive actions, which you must manually enforce on the firewall.
+Extended Detection & Response supports integration with Cisco Firepower Threat Defense (FTD) firewall by using syslog-ng (Log Management Solution) to collect its syslogs.
+XDR analyzes the syslogs for malicious activity and suggests preventive actions, which you must manually enforce on the firewall.

 Integrating Cisco Firepower